GoogleCloudPlatform/professional-services-data-validator/README.md

                         Result handler config details.
                         See: *Output Handler Configurations* section --config-file CONFIG_FILE
-                        YAML Config File Path to be used for building or running validations.
+                        YAML Config File Path to be used for storing validations.
   --verbose, -v         Verbose logging will print queries executed
 ```